judka-uriel/uriel-book/uriel_en.md

 the fact is that in the production of goods, the Chinese will be completely replaced by robots. -->

-At the same time, time is freed up for more creative pursuits and human self-development.
+As a result, time is freed up for more creative pursuits and human self-development.
 But even in art, AI will not replace the person, but will help express creative abilities in new ways, just as photography did not replace painting, and motion pictures did not replace theaters.